ra1028/VueFlux/README.md

 ```

 __observe(on:)__
-Forwards all values ​​on the context of the given Executor.
+Forwards all values ​​on context of a given Executor.

 ```swift
 let sink = Sink<Int>()